Opinion: Ripping kids from parents is un-American

 This is what we have come to as a nation under President Donald Trump.
 An immigration policy that makes cruelty not a collateral side effect but a deliberate goal.

-In the first two weeks in May after the Trump administration announced its “zero tolerance” policy toward arriving immigrants, a federal immigration official told Congress that 658 children were separated from their parents, driving the total since October past 1,300.
+In the first six weeks after the Trump administration announced its “zero tolerance” policy toward arriving immigrants, nearly 2,000 children were separated from their parents.
 A United Nations official has decried this practice as “unlawful interference in family life” and “a serious violation of the rights of the child.”

 And now, as existing child shelters are filling to capacity, Franco Ordonez of the McClatchy Washington Bureau reports, the administration is looking to build tent cities in Texas to house the growing number of immigrant children being held in detention.
 A researcher for the international group Human Rights Watch called this prospect “horrifying.”